FAQs

 At what recording level should I print my analog mix?

 Whatever sounds best.
-Analog tape can act like a high frequency compressor that gets more aggressive the harder you hit it, but printing at reasonable levels can yield a very clean master.
+Analog tape can act a bit like a compressor that gets more aggressive the harder you hit it, but printing at reasonable levels can yield a very clean master.

 At what recording level should I print my digital mix?